gematik/app-Tiger/tiger-test-lib/README.md

   your hooks but still is able to use your steps.
 * always assume your testsuite is run in parallel sessions concurrently.
 Base your test context data management on the current thread / thread id

-# TODOs

-TestEnv reader from property file cfg4j based

-# TODO Next release

-# NOGOs

-JANSI lib for colored output https://github.com/fusesource/jansijansi (but serenity does not deal with this lib gracefully, changing all output to error level :)